syrianarchive/syrianarchive-investigations/investigations/BalyounMarket.md

 ## Introduction
 Suddenly, on a Saturday afternoon on December 7 2019, Abdul Mohsen Al Hammadi found himself in an ambulance carrying him to the nearest medical point for treatment.
 Captured and published by international media, the picture of the [injured one-year-old](https://www.facebook.com/bluoninmemory.blogspot/posts/577950433017929) after the attack was used and asserted as evidence to the targeting of civilians in Idlib.

 Although Abdul Mohsen survived, his brothers, Bilal and Hassan, were killed by the airstrike.
-Abdul Mohsen’s sister Aya was injured and transferred to Turkey for treatment.
-His father Mohammed Al Deeb and grandfather Abdo Al Hammadi were amongst the nine civilians killed by the attack on the market in the village of Balyoun.
+Abdul Mohsen’s sister Aya [lost her life](https://www.facebook.com/blyooooon/posts/2664839550422611?__tn__=-R) after being injured and transferred to Turkey for treatment.
+His father Mohammed Al Deeb and grandfather Abdo Al Hammadi were amongst the ten civilians killed by the attack on the market in the village of Balyoun.

 ### Methodology